Ardie Davis: Awards

 Davis has earned many awards for his expertise on the barbecue judging circuit.
-He is a charter member of the KCS and former three-term member of the KCBS Board of Directors, Ardie is now a board member emeritus, a certified master judge, and an inductee in the KCBS Hall of Flame (1992).
+He is a charter member of the Kansas City BBQ Society (KCBS) and former three-term member of the KCBS Board of Directors, Ardie is now a board member emeritus, a certified master judge, and an inductee in the KCBS Hall of Flame (1992).
 He is also a certified Memphis in may barbecue judge, and in 2008, he was a featured judge at the 20th Annual Jack Daniel's World Championship Invitational Barbecue in Lynchburg, Tennessee.
 Accolades include the Smoky Angel Award from the Kansas City Barbecue Forum, the Judges’ Choice Award in the 2002 Jack Daniel's World Championship Invitational Barbecue, and the Spirit of Barbecue Award from the National Barbecue News in 2002.
 In 2003, he was named a Kansas City Barbecue Legend by the Kansas City Star.
 In 2016, Ardie Davis was inducted into the Barbecue Hall of Fame as the Celebrity/Humanitarian candidate.
 The Hall of Fame only includes 15 members as of 2016.
 Ardie's involvement in the BBQ community has earned him 9 separate nominations for this year's Barbecue Hall of Fame, more than twice as many as any other candidate.

 Early life

 Ardie Davis, born Ardith Davis, was born in Oklahoma on November 25, 1941.
-He had a few siblings.
+Ardie had 2 siblings - Barbara and Kathy.
 Ardie Davis graduated from Westmar College in 1964 with majors in Sociology and Philosophy.